 It's common knowledge that when fruit is in abundance, I make dessert.
 It's also common knowledge that I love using spices in my baked goods.
 So it should be no surprise to you that this recipe contains both, along with a crunchy topping too.

 Crumbles, or crisps as they call them in the west, are the easiest way to use up a lot of fruit.
 Due to the simplicity of the recipe, crumbles can easily be adapted to suit your dietary requirements.
-I like to keep mine plant based plant based, so I often use coconut oil, margarine and maple syrup instead of butter or sugar.
+I like to keep mine plant based, so I often use coconut oil, margarine and maple syrup instead of butter or sugar.
 There is very little difference in the overall taste though, so no matter what you choose to go with, you won't be missing out.

 I've made this recipe several times over.
 I usually stick to using 6 apples, but this time I reduced the amount of apples and added some blueberries instead.
 You can stick with all apples, or use any other berry of choice.
 Blueberries are in season now, so it's a good time to use them if you like them!
 You can use frozen if you have them on hand.
 No need to defrost them either!